 Rule of Odds-3 kids in Frame

 In the above picture, we can see three kids (odd number) that satisfy this rule.
-This rule works for odd numbers like 3,5, and 7.
+This rule works well for odd numbers like 3,5, and 7.
 You may not be able to use this rule all the time for your photos.

 5 Ways To Improve Photography Composition During Photo Editing Stage

 You can also enhance the photo composition during the photo editing stage.
-I will share some of the editing techniques that you can use to improve your picture composition.
+I will share some of the editing techniques you can use to improve your picture composition.

 1. Crop the Picture